Dinoosauro/ffmpeg-web/README.md

 - Keep the files that have the same name
   * You can choose if keeping only the files that have the same name as the first file or do the script for each combination of equal names
 - Execute the same command for each selected file
+## Trim content
+ffmpeg-web permits you to trim content in lots of cases.
+You can choose to trim a video:
+- Providing the start and the end of the new video
+- Writing a lists of timestamps with a divider (ex: useful if you need to trim video by chapters)
 ## Settings
 You can change some settings in ffmpeg-web:
 - Show less popular encoders